ibm-cloud-docs/dns-svcs/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.dns_short}} CLI.
 {: shortdesc}

+## Version 0.8.7
+{: #cli-086}

+Version 0.8.7 of the CLI was released on 16 September 2026.

+- Added support for GLB healthcheck monitors enum combinations `2xx,3xx`, `2xx,4xx` and `2xx,3xx,4xx`.

 ## Version 0.8.6
 {: #cli-086}